 Greg married Mary Robison Swindle in 1983, and they have two daughters, Mindy Swindle Sinyangwe and Claire Swindle.
-Clair works in Abilene while Mindy is a stay-at-home mother of two sets of twins in Zambia, Africa (two girls and two boys under the age of two).
+Clair works in Columbia, Tenn. while Mindy (married to Mapalo Sinyangwe) is a mother of two sets of twins from Zambia, Africa (two girls and two boys under the age of two).

 Prior to coming to the Herald of Truth, the Swindle family served in missions in Zambia.
 Greg served full-time in different ministry capacities for 20 years.
 He is retired from the United States Army National Guard.
 Greg studied at Harding, Freed-Hardeman, Magnolia Bible College and Heritage Christian.

 Steve Ridgell has worked for the Herald of Truth as the Director of Domestic Ministry since 2005.

 He is committed to sharing the good news of Jesus and equipping others to share their faith.
 He is the author of Can I Tell You a Story? and Followers Making Followers.
 He has co-authored three books with Tim Archer: Letters from the Lamb, Hope for Life and More Hope for Life.

 Steve has a bachelor’s degree from Abilene Christian in Bible and speech and a master’s degree from ACU in restoration history.
 Steve’s passion and humor make him a popular speaker for lectureships, seminars, retreats and special Sundays.
 He and his wife, Marsha, have two grown children and five grandchildren.
 He enjoys hanging out with family and wishes he had time for hunting, fishing and sports.